allex0604/Selected-Topics-in-Visual-Recognition-using-Deep-Learning-2021/VRDL_110-1_HW3/README.md

 Test:
-must run the following command in the mmdetection folder,and can directly get the answer.json
+must run the following command in the mmdetection folder

       python tools/test.py {the position of pretrained weight} --format-only --options jsonfile_prefix=${JSONFILE_PREFIX}

+after exection can directly get the bbox.json and segm.json and segm.json is answer.json